-More particularly, this MD&A contains statements concerning: (i) management's plans to identify and actively pursue strategic acquisitions; (ii) the expected accretion expense and Surge's ability to reduce this future obligation; (iii) Surge's proposed capital spending budget for the first half of 2015; (iv) management's reassessment of its capital spending program during the second half of 2015 and the results thereof; (v) the availability of Surge's bank line to fund Surge's future capital requirements; (vi) Surge's financial flexibility in 2015; (vii) the expected sources of funding of future capital expenditures; (viii) expected forfeiture rates of RSAs and PSAs granted under the Company's Stock Incentive Plan; (ix) expectations as to the payout multiplier for PSAs granted under the Company's Stock Incentive Plan; (x) the successful completion of the sale of the Company's southeast Saskatchewan and southwest Manitoba petroleum and natural gas properties, including the expected closing date of the transaction and the impact of the sale on the Company's bank line; (xi) expectations with respect to environmental legislation; (xii) expectations on corporate royalty rates applicable to the Company; and (xiii) expectations with respect to the Company's ability to operate and succeed in the current commodity price environment.
+More particularly, this MD&A contains statements concerning: (i) management's plans to identify and actively pursue strategic acquisitions; (ii) the expected accretion expense and Surge's ability to reduce this future obligation; (iii) Surge's proposed capital spending budget; (iv) forecast commodity prices, inflation rates and currency prices; (v) the availability of Surge's bank line to fund Surge's future capital requirements; (vi) Surge's financial flexibility; (vii) the expected sources of funding of future capital expenditures; (viii) expected forfeiture rates of RSAs and PSAs granted under the Company's Stock Incentive Plan; (ix) expectations as to the payout multiplier for PSAs granted under the Company's Stock Incentive Plan; (x) expectations with respect to its underling decommissioning liabilities; (xi) expectations with respect to environmental legislation; (xii) expectations on corporate royalty rates applicable to the Company; and (xiii) expectations with respect to the Company's ability to operate and succeed in the current commodity price environment.

-The forward-looking statements are based on certain key expectations and assumptions made by Surge, including expectations and assumptions concerning the performance of existing wells and success obtained in drilling new wells, anticipated expenses, cash flow and capital expenditures, the application of regulatory and royalty regimes, prevailing commodity prices and economic conditions, development and completion activities and the costs relating thereto, the performance of new wells, the successful implementation of waterflood programs, the availability of and performance of facilities and pipelines, the geological characteristics of Surge's properties, the successful application of drilling, completion and seismic technology, the determination of decommissioning liabilities, the successful completion of the sale of the Company's southeast Saskatchewan and southwest Manitoba petroleum and natural gas properties, prevailing weather conditions, exchange rates, licensing requirements, the impact of completed facilities on operating costs and the availability, costs of capital, labour and services, the creditworthiness of industry partners and the impact of the pending sale on the Company's bank line.
+The forward-looking statements are based on certain key expectations and assumptions made by Surge, including expectations and assumptions concerning the performance of existing wells and success obtained in drilling new wells, anticipated expenses, cash flow and capital expenditures, the application of regulatory and royalty regimes, prevailing commodity prices and economic conditions, development and completion activities and the costs relating thereto, the performance of new wells, the successful implementation of waterflood programs, the availability of and performance of facilities and pipelines, the geological characteristics of Surge's properties, the successful application of drilling, completion and seismic technology, the determination of decommissioning liabilities, prevailing weather conditions, exchange rates, licensing requirements, the impact of completed facilities on operating costs and the availability, costs of capital, labour and services, and the creditworthiness of industry partners.